ethanselzer/react-cursor-position/README.md

 Please have a look at the [react-image-magnify](https://www.npmjs.com/package/react-image-magnify) demo to see this package in action.

-## Related Project
+## Related Projects
-For touch position tracking, see [react-touch-position](https://www.npmjs.com/package/react-touch-position).
+For touch position tracking, please consider [react-touch-position](https://www.npmjs.com/package/react-touch-position).

+For hover monitoring, please consider [react-hover-observer](https://www.npmjs.com/package/react-hover-observer).

-It has a similar architecture and interface.
+Both projects have a similar interface.

 ## Installation